 The Bacon Express by Nostalgia Electronics looks like a toaster and gained a lot of attention when it was first released in 2017 because, well, bacon.
 Everyone can make room — even on their tiny counters — for bacon.

-According to its creators, you simply open it up, drape your strips on it, adjust the dial to your desired crispiness, "allow the unique vertical cooking method to drain away fat and grease for fast, healthy cooking."
-No splatter.
-Easy cleanup.
-Perfectly cooked bacon.
+According to the device's creators, you simply open it up, drape your strips on it, adjust the dial to your desired crispiness, then "allow the unique vertical cooking method to drain away fat and grease for fast, healthy cooking."

-1. Preheat oven to 400 F.
+- Preheat oven to 400 F.

-No splatter.
-Easy cleanup.
-Perfectly cooked bacon.
-Oh, and so much counter space.
+No greasy pan splatter plus easy cleanup equals perfectly cooked bacon.
+Oh, and so much more counter space.